ISLA-UH/redpandas/examples/skyfall/README.md

 ### Skyfall

-The Skyfall data is a high-quality dataset to showcase the RedPandas library for processing smartphone data collected with the [RedVox Infrasound Recorder app](https://www.redvoxsound.com).
+The Skyfall data is a high-quality dataset that showcases the RedPandas library for processing smartphone data collected with the [RedVox Infrasound Recorder app](https://www.redvoxsound.com).

 In essence, Skyfall is an event where a smartphone fell from a high altitude and landed on the ground.
 A balloon hoisted a commercial, off-the-shelf, smartphone to a height of 36 km (around 119,000 feet) and purposely burst